cytopia/terraform-aws-route53-zone/README.md

 This Terraform module is able to create **delegation sets**, **public** and **private** hosted zones for root and delegated domains.

 **Public** hosted zones can be created with or without a delegation set.
-**Private** hosted zones will always have the default VPC from the current region attached, but can optionally also attach more VPC's from any region.
+**Private** hosted zones will always have the default VPC from the current region attached, but can optionally also attach more VPCs from any region.

 **NS records** for sub zones are added automatically to their corresponding root zone, allowing the user to customize the TTL.